A tool for predicting pathogenicity of novel mitochondrial tRNA variants, developed by Neal Sondheimer

 Screenshot of Mitomaster query details showing the MitoTIP prediction |

 Weaknesses of this system include its reliance on databases, which may fall out of date, contain errors or have sequence entries from patients with mitochondrial disorders.
 The underlying calls of pathogenicity represent a best effort at identifying all legitimate reports of mitochondrial variants but may have missed some reports and may include other reports that inaccurately ascribe pathogenicity to neutral variants.
 Providing MitoTIP data in the context of other information will allow users to integrate multiple sources of information when assessing unfamiliar variants.
 The system’s strength is also in its use of databases as we can easily update it with new information incorporated into MITOMAP so that the system will improve in sensitivity and specificity over time.
-The system is designed for the evaluation of novel mutations, where previous data confirming pathogenicity is unavailable.
+The system is designed for the evaluation of novel variants, where previous data confirming pathogenicity is unavailable.
 Indeed, known pathogenic mutations such as mt.8344A>G score poorly in MitoTIP because the position is neither well conserved nor in a secondary structure location commonly associated with disease.
 We also have not incorporated the user-detected heteroplasmy of a query variant into our scoring.
-It is widely accepted that heteroplasmic mutations are more likely to be pathogenic and low penetrance mutations that are homoplasmic are less common.
-The pathogenicity scoring from MitoTIP for newly observed mutations can and should be evaluated by the end user in the context of the actual patient heteroplasmy, and the heteroplasmy seen in affected and unaffected family members.
+It is widely accepted that heteroplasmic variants are more likely to be pathogenic and low penetrance variants that are homoplasmic are less common.
+The pathogenicity scoring from MitoTIP for newly observed variants can and should be evaluated by the end user in the context of the actual patient heteroplasmy, and the heteroplasmy seen in affected and unaffected family members.